pgeu/pgeu-system/docs/confreg/skinning.md

 definition of the badge.
 Then this JSON is parsed and turned into an actual PDF format.

-To use the PDF genereation system, create one or more `json` files in the in the `/templates` directory.
+To use the PDF generation system, create one or more `json` files in the in the `/templates` directory.
 This is the `jinja2` template, and it will be passed the same context as the regular pages (so this can be used to add conference-global things) as well as a structure called `reg` that